 HEPA filters force air through a fine mesh and trap airborne particles.
 As a result, the air you breathe becomes significantly cleaner and free from pollutants that can harm your body.

 HEPA filters are made from hundreds of thousands of fibers woven together.
 These fibers are typically fiberglass or polypropylene and measure between 0.5 and 2.0 in diameter.
 Together, these fibers form an incredibly narrow path for air to pass.

 Once the largest particles try to pass through, the tightly-bundled fibers block these particles to prevent them from passing.
 On the other hand, smaller particles that pass through typically collide with the fibers – trapping them in the process.
 The space between these fibers is usually larger than 0.3 microns – making HEPA filters effective in trapping a wide range of particles.

 What Does HEPA Filter Remove From the Air?

 HEPA filters are effective against a wide range of pollutants.
-For this reason, this technology is commonly used among the air purifiers that come out.
+For this reason, this technology is commonly used among air purifiers.

 HEPA filters are most effective against the following airborne pollutants:

-Dust – When some house areas are not cleaned for a certain amount of time, dust tends to build up.
-Breathing in dust repeatedly can cause severe health problems like Hypersensitivity Pneumonitis and others.
+Dust – When some house areas are not cleaned for a certain time, dust builds up.
+Breathing in dust repeatedly can cause severe health problems like Hypersensitivity Pneumonitis.

 Dander – Do you own a dog or a cat?
 If so, do you let them roam freely around the house?
-Then some of your furniture may be filled with pet dander which is an allergen produced by animals that have fur.
+Then some of your furniture may be filled with pet dander, an allergen produced by animals with fur.
 Like dust and pollen, prolonged exposure to dander can cause lung problems.

 Bacteria and Viruses – These pollutants are usually to blame if you get sick.
 HEPA filters can filter some viruses and bacteria depending on their sizes.